Nodirbotirov/RockPaperScissors/README.md

 # RockPaperScissors
-The mini-game will begin soon.
+A mini-game will begin soon.